Plein Air Grand Marais

 Grand Marais, MN 55604

-Utilized for the main competition class exhibit, public reception, and competition class award ceremony.
+Gallery for the main competition exhibit, public reception, and competition exhibit division award ceremony.

 Workshops